Super Bowl: 2020s: Beginning of the Chiefs' dominance

-On February 9, 2025, at the Caesars Superdome in New Orleans, Patrick Mahomes went to his fifth Super Bowl since he became the starting quarterback.
+On February 9, 2025, at the Caesars Superdome in New Orleans, Patrick Mahomes went to his fifth Super Bowl since he became Kansas City's starting quarterback.
 This made the Chiefs the first team in NFL history to win back-to-back Super Bowls and then appear in the Super Bowl again the following year, and also the first team in NFL history to play in five Super Bowls over a six-year period.
 The Chiefs played the Philadelphia Eagles in Super Bowl LIX.
-This was the second time the Chiefs rematched another team in the Super Bowl.
-The Eagles successfully avenged their Super Bowl LVII defeat, winning 40–22 after leading 34–0 at the end of the third quarter and preventing the Chiefs from becoming the first team to win three straight Super Bowl championships.
-Jalen Hurts was named Super Bowl MVP.
+This was the second time the Chiefs had played a rematch against another team in the Super Bowl.
+The Eagles successfully avenged their Super Bowl LVII defeat, winning 40–22 after leading 34–0 at the end of the third quarter and preventing the Chiefs from becoming the first team to win three consecutive Super Bowl championships.
+Jalen Hurts was named Super Bowl LIX MVP.

+On February 8, 2026 at Levi's Stadium in Santa Clara, California, the Seattle Seahawks faced the New England Patriots.
+The game had a slow start, with Seahawks kicker Jason Myers kicking three field goals in the first half and one in the third quarter to give his team a 12–0 lead.
+The fourth quarter had a bit more action, with a Seattle touchdown and interception.
+The Seahawks shut out the Patriots for the first three quarters of the Super Bowl LX, leading 12–0 without scoring any touchdowns.
+The Patriots eventually managed to score 13 points, but could not win.
+In the end, the Seahawks defeated the Patriots 29–13.
+This marked the first time in NFL history that a team avenged a prior season's Super Bowl loss against the exact same opponent in back-to-back seasons (the Eagles had lost to the Chiefs in LVII & the Seahawks had lost to the Patriots in XLIX).
+Seattle running back Kenneth Walker III was named Super Bowl LX MVP.